GituserAbi/WebScrapping-and-KeplerData-classification/README.md

 Random Forest Classification - 93% accuracy,
 Support Vector Machine - 97% accuracy,
 K-Nearest Neighbors - 91% accuracy
 All the model accuracies fall above 90% indicating it to be suitable models for this dataset.
-But with ceratin differences,
-SVM and LR tend to be the best among all the four models.
+But with ceratain differences, SVM and LR tend to be the best among all the four models.